omegapointnorge/itv-kurs/react-redux-webapi/README.md

 This makes the redux state object available.
 Next we want to connect our react components to the redux state object.
 Go back to the `App`-component and connect it to redux.

-The `connect`-function takes a function as parameter that maps from the state object to a new object that will be the `props` of the component.
+The `connect`-function takes a function as parameter which maps from state to a new object that will be the `props` of the component.

 ```jsx
 import { connect } from "./react-redux";